AsobaCloud/newsroom/README.md

 Both scrapers share the same S3 bucket and save articles to the same date-organized folders, allowing them to appear together on the daily index pages.

+`lambda_wrapper.py` forces `FRESH_MODE=true` before invoking each scraper, clearing their progress trackers so every Lambda run reprocesses that day’s feeds end-to-end.
+When running locally you can mirror this behaviour by passing `--fresh` (or setting `FRESH_MODE=true`) if you need to bypass idempotency manually.

 ## Recent Improvements

 - **Enhanced Keyword Matching**: Fixed false positives by implementing word boundary regex